-Finally, Tooby and colleagues repeated this study with political parties, instead of charities, to see whether we can understand political parties as a modern example of the kinds of alliances our brains evolved to detect.
-Using democratic and republican parties as their test case, they recovered their results: human subjects upregulate categorisation based on political party alliances, downregulating categorisation based on race but not sex.
-This suggests that not only did these mechanisms evolve for the purpose of detecting cooperative alliances, but that political parties may be modern examples of such alliances that humans still use evolved mechanisms to detect (Pietraszewski, Curry, Petersen, Cosmides, & Tooby, 2015).
+Finally, Pietraszewski et al. (2015) and colleagues repeated this study with political parties, instead of charities, to see whether we can understand political parties as a modern example of the kinds of alliances our brains evolved to detect.
+Using the Democratic and Republican parties as their test case, they confirmed their hypothesis: human subjects up-regulate categorization based on political party alliances, down-regulating categorization based on race but not sex.
+This suggests that not only did these mechanisms evolve for the purpose of detecting cooperative alliances, but that political parties may be modern examples of such alliances that humans still use evolved mechanisms to detect.

-Trying to be chosen as a partner
+Trying to Be Chosen as a Partner

 The studies above suggest we have evolved psychological systems for choosing partners.
 But those mechanisms would only evolve if being part of a cooperative group or task was evolutionarily beneficial.

 And if that's true, then we should have evolved mechanisms for being chosen, as well as choosing correctly.

-Tooby and colleagues tested this idea in a series of experiments which studied the link between exclusion, emotion, and behaviour (Robertson, Delton, Klein, Cosmides, & Tooby, 2014; Sznycer et al., 2016).
-Their framework is as follows: exclusion from social groups is costly; exclusion should therefore trigger behavioural responses aimed at either regaining inclusion to the group or minimising the costs of exclusion; these behaviours will be mediated by specific emotions.
+Tooby and colleagues tested this idea in a series of experiments that studied the link between exclusion, emotion, and behavior (Robertson, Delton, Klein, Cosmides, & Tooby, 2014; Sznycer et al., 2016).
+Their framework is as follows: exclusion from social groups is costly; exclusion should therefore trigger behavioral responses aimed at either regaining inclusion in the group or minimizing the costs of exclusion; these behaviors will be mediated by specific emotions.

-In their first study, they presented participants with a series of exclusion scenarios, and then asked them to describe their emotional response and imagined behavioural response.
-For example, participants would be told that they were part of a basketball team or restaurant staff, and then told, despite a long history of being part of this group, that they had been excluded for one of five reasons: free-riding, inability, disruption to the group's coordinated function, having considered leaving the group, or having an infectious disease.
-They were then asked to rate their shame, anger, fear, etc. Finally, they were asked to rate their behavioural response, e.g. apologise and ask for forgiveness, work harder, evoke guilt from the group, etc.
+In their first study, they presented participants with a series of exclusion scenarios, and then asked them to describe their emotional response and imagined behavioral response.
+Participants would be told, as examples, that they were part of a basketball team or restaurant staff, and then told, despite a long history of being part of this group, that they had been excluded for one of five reasons: free riding, inability, disruption to the group's coordinated function, having considered leaving the group, or having an infectious disease.
+They were then asked to rate their shame, anger, fear, etc. Finally, they were asked to rate their behavioral response-apologize and ask for forgiveness, work harder, evoke guilt from the group, etc.

-The experimenters predicted that specific reasons for exclusion would evoke specific behavioural responses, and that these would be mediated by specific emotions.
-Overall, that's what they found:
+The experimenters predicted that specific reasons for exclusion would evoke specific behavioral responses, and that these would be mediated by specific emotions.
+Overall, that's what they found (see Figure 8).